neil-lindquist/SLIMA/README.md

 Current features of this package:

 - Read-eval-print-loop (REPL) for interactive Lisp development
-- Integrated debugger (work in progress on stack trace)
+- Integrated debugger
 - Jumping to a method definition
 - Autocomplete suggestions based on your code
 - "Compile this function"
+- "Compile this file" command
 - Function method argument order documentation
 - Integrated profiler

 Future features:
 - Interactive object inspection
-- "Compile this file" command
 - "Who calls this function" command
+- Stepping debugger

 **Note**: This package is still in beta and in active development!
 Contributions and bug reports are welcome.